 The German neo broker is a commission-free mobile broker that enables millions of Europeans to grow their money by offering users savings plans, stocks, and more.

 Moonfare is the leading global platform for private equity investing.
 The app helps investors achieve extraordinary results through careful fund curation and a seamless digital experience.

 As the WealthTech industry continues to grow, so does the need for talent to facilitate this.
 At Storm2 we have specialized in connecting FinTech talent with disruptive WealthTech players such as yourself.
 We can assist in any stage of your growth by connecting you with the right people.
-Please don’t hesitate to get in touch and we would be more than happy to see how we can help and support you in your journey.
+Please don’t hesitate to get in touch with our WealthTech recruiters and we would be more than happy to see how we can help and support you in your journey.